 San Gerardo Field Station

 The San Gerado Field Station should not to be confused with San Gerado de Dota region which is home to Savegre Lodge.
-Essentially, the San Gerardo Field Station butts up to the Santa Elena and Monteverde Reserves.
+Essentially, the San Gerardo Field Station butts up to the Santa Elena and Monteverde Reserves, and is accessed by trail near the Santa Elena section.
 If possible, these two or three places can be done together, but you need at least two full days at San Gerardo.
 Since the San Gerardo Field Station inhabits a lower ecological zone than Monteverde, it makes an excellent companion for the Monteverde area.

 San Gerardo used to be be the only place in Costa Rica where the Bare-necked Umbrellabird was known to breed... and only during late March to May.
 As of 2015, it is unknown whether the birds will continue to breed at that site.
 Getting to this rustic lodge is an effort only for the physically fit.
 Fortunately the trail has some good birding on the way to the lodge.
 We had Resplendent Quetzal, Linneated Foliage-gleaner, and Sooty-faced Finch seen along the way.